jbuszkie/HTTPSRedirect/README.md

 # HTTPS Redirect

+Note:  This is a copy from https://github.com/electronicsguy/ESP8266.git.
+Just the HTTPSRedirect folder.
+This is an attempt to get it to work with platform IO library importer.

 ## A library for seamless data logging, communication and control for Internet of Things (focus: ESP8266, ESP32)
 This library extends the *WiFiClientSecure* library ([Ivan-github](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/src/WiFiClientSecure.h)).
 *HTTPSRedirect* uses the header information in the server's reply to a HTTP *GET* or *POST* request, and follows the re-direction URL by making another suitable *GET* request.
 In many cases, it is this re-directed URL which would present the final data that was required.